romantomjak/romantomjak.com/content/posts/go-http-middleware.md

 ---
 title: "Go HTTP Middleware"
-date: 2019-06-03T22:22:56+01:00
+date: 2019-08-11T19:06:57+01:00
-draft: true
+draft: false
 tags: ["http", "middleware"]
 categories: ["go"]
-summary: How I replaced NGINX with Go's HTTP server for static file serving and then equipped it with access log middleware that writes details about incoming request to the log.
+summary: How I replaced NGINX with Go's HTTP server for static file serving and then equipped it with access log middleware that writes details about incoming requests to the log.
 ---

-I was working on an HTML website for a Go project when I conceived this profane idea.
-Like always, I started with extending the NGINX image, but then it hit me... what if I replaced NGINX with Go's HTTP server?!
+I was working on an HTML website for a Go project and like always, I started by extending the NGINX image, but then it hit me... what if I replaced NGINX with Go's HTTP server?!

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/idKeY3nvmdIsM" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-Immediately I run into an issue where by default you don't get any HTTP logging facilities, but luckily this is very easy to correct using (you guessed it!)
+Immediately after trying out this profane idea I run into an issue where by default you don't get any HTTP logging facilities, but luckily this is very easy to correct using (you guessed it!)
 HTTP middleware.

+## Middle-what?

-What exactly is HTTP middleware in Go-speak?
-In the most simple form it's a function that wraps and replaces another function.
-They can be used to inject additional functionality to one or more functions.
-For instance, an `AccessLog` middleware could log details about the request to the log.
-Others could validate user's session or perform some sort of caching and so on.
+Middleware in the web development world is software that sits between the server and the applications running on top of it.
+Most often it's just a function that wraps and replaces another function.
+It can be used to inject additional functionality to one or more functions and it is sometimes called _plumbing_, as it connects two applications together so data can be interchanged between the two.

+Common middleware examples include database middleware, session middleware, rate limiting middleware, and so on.

-## Middleware type
+## The Middleware type

-I'm going to make it plain - I love to rely on compiler for type checking.
-Coming from a dynamically typed language it is very refreshing!
-I'm trying to leverage it everywhere I can.

-Let's go ahead and define a custom type for our middleware:
+We're going to use the `Middleware` type to describe a function that takes and returns an `http.Handler`:

 ```go
 type Middleware func(http.Handler) http.Handler
 ```

-## Middleware

-Now let's define our `AccessLog` middleware:
+I'd like to mention here that coming from dynamically typed languages - it is very refreshing to define and use your own custom types to express an idiom.

+## HTTP access log middleware

+Access log is simply a location (usually a file) were HTTP server logs details about incoming requests.
+It's useful for monitoring nefarious behavior, User Agents used to access the site, approximate geographical location of the users and so on.
+Most commonly the HTTP method, Path, User Agent and IP address are recorded.

+Here's an adapted example from Mat Ryer's article about [go middleware](https://medium.com/@matryer/writing-middleware-in-golang-and-how-go-makes-it-so-much-fun-4375c1246e81):

 ```go
 func AccessLog(logger *log.Logger) Middleware {